julienadam/Revealer/src/Revealer.Engine/samples/sample1/index.md

 - Strong : **example**
 - Italics : _example_
 - Italics alternative : *italics*
-- Inline code : `example`
+- Inline code : `example` <- bug if the example does not appear in red on white
-- Quote before italics : '_example_ (should be a quote before the example)
+- Quote before italics : '_example_ <- bug if the quote before example does not show
 - Italics + strong : **_example_**

 ---